LiaScript/docs/README.md

 [DropBox](https://en.wikipedia.org/wiki/Dropbox_%28service%29),
 [ownCloud](https://en.wikipedia.org/wiki/OwnCloud),
-[NextCloud](https://en.wikipedia.org/wiki/Nextcloud), or if you have access to some old-fashioned webspace then you can also store all of your files there.
-You only have to make them publically available and to refer to the raw or in other words, the text document.
+[NextCloud](https://en.wikipedia.org/wiki/Nextcloud), or if you have access to some old-fashioned web-space then you can also store all of your files there.
+You only have to make them publicly available and to refer to the raw or in other words, the text document.
 All other sources are loaded relative to this URL.

 0. Create a free account at https://github.com